RecipeShare Test Kitchen

 Mix well and marinate for at least 4 hours or overnight in the fridge.

-Add the marinated pork and cook over medium heat.
+Add the marinated pork and cook in batches if needed.

-Fry until the pork is browned and the sauce has reduced and thickened.
+Cook until the pork is browned and the sauce has reduced and lightly caramelized.

 8/9/2025